7 Fascinating July 4th Facts

 According to the National Hot Dog and Sausage Council, ten percent of all hot dog sales are conducted during the month of July, which has appropriately been deemed National Hot Dog Month.

-5. Speaking of hot dogs, the record holder for Nathan’s Fourth of July Hotdog Eating Contest is Joey Chesnut, who ate 70 hot dogs in 10 minutes in 2016!
+5. Speaking of hot dogs, the record holder for Nathan’s Fourth of July Hotdog Eating Contest is Michelle Lesco and Joey Chestnut!!

 Seventy Nathan’s hotdogs are equal to a whopping 19,600 calories and 61,250 mg of sodium.
 Contestants like Chesnut undergo rigorous training in order to consume such a large amount of food in a limited time.